Parachutist Badge (United States): Air Force

 In 1956 the Air Force began issuing a unique basic, senior, and master parachutist badges.
 These parachutist badges were modeled after the Air Force's Medical Badges.
 Due to popular demand, the Air Force decided to revert to issuing the Army style parachutist badges in 1963.

 Basic Parachutist Badge

 The basic parachutist badge may be awarded following completion of basic parachute training through a designated Air Force Air-Ground Training Program.
-Air Force personnel generally earn the basic parachutist badge either through the Army's Airborne School at Fort Moore, or the United States Air Force Academy's AM-490 free-fall parachute training course taught by AETC's 98th Flying Training Squadron.
+Air Force personnel generally earn the basic parachutist badge either through the Army's Airborne School at Fort Benning, or the United States Air Force Academy's AM-490 free-fall parachute training course taught by AETC's 98th Flying Training Squadron.

 Senior Parachutist Badge

-Thesenior parachutist badge consists of the basic parachutist badge with a star atop the parachute.
+The senior parachutist badge consists of the basic parachutist badge with a star atop the parachute.
 Awarded for 30 static line jumps with a minimum of 24 months of cumulative time on jump status.
 The 30 jumps must include: